guitarmind/tesseract-web-service/README.md

 ####How to pull and run Docker Container
-Install Docker to your host by following the user guide:
+Install Docker to your host by following the [official installation guide](https://docs.docker.com/installation/#installation).

 After that, execute the following command to download Docker Image (packaged in Ubuntu 12.04 LTS):